alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 ##Within the EU
 {:#within-eu}

+Outside the EU, check with the fish authority in country you’re exporting to.
+Ask for a written statement which includes all their requirements and the disease status in that country.

-If the country you’re exporting to requires a health certificate and/or a TRACES notification, you'll need to fill in an export notification form.
+You'll need to fill in an export notification and attach the information you receive from the importing country about their rules.

-###Apply for a health certificate
+###Apply for an export notification

 The form you need to fill in depends on if you're exporting from: